 'Biblical' insect swarms spur Oregon push to fight pests

-ARLINGTON, Ore.
-(AP) — Driving down a windy canyon road in northern Oregon rangeland, Jordan Maley and April Aamodt are on the look out for Mormon crickets, giant insects that can ravage crops.
+Driving down a windy canyon road in northern Oregon rangeland, Jordan Maley and April Aamodt are on the lookout for Mormon crickets, giant insects that can ravage crops.

 “There’s one right there,” Aamodt says.

 They’re not hard to spot.
-The insects, which can grow larger than 2 inches (5 centimeters), blot the asphalt.
+The insects, which can grow larger than 2 inches, blot the asphalt.

 The Oregon Legislature last year allocated $5 million to assess the problem and set up a Mormon cricket and grasshopper “suppression” program.
 An additional $1.2 million for the program was approved earlier this month.